kvarak/dnd/docs/_Classes/druid.md

 You can use a druidic focus as a spellcasting focus for your druid spells.

 ### Borrowing
-You gain the ability to borrow the mind of an animal: as an ***action***, you can touch a willing beast and expend a use of your Wild Shape feature to cast the *beast sense* spell, without material components and without requiring concentration.
+You gain the ability to borrow the mind of animals: as an ***action***, you can choose a number of willing beasts up to 3 x times your druid level and expend a use of your Wild Shape feature to cast the *beast sense* spell on them all.

-When you cast the spell in this way, the spell doesn't require concentration and it lasts a number of hours equal to half your druid level.
+When you cast the spell in this way, the spell doesn't require material components nor concentration, and lasts a number of hours equal to half your druid level.
 The material body you leave behind is unconscious until you end the spell by using your action to return to your normal senses.

+You can only use one of the animals' senses at a time, but you can switch at will.

 ### Wild Shape
 Starting at 2nd level, you can use your ***action*** to magically assume the shape of a beast that you have seen before.
 You can use this feature twice.
 See the *Class Rest Additions* for more details.